 When you market your rental property online, you have a chance to list your minimum requirements.
 For example, you can disclose your application fee, security deposit, and lease terms.
 This saves both you and the tenant time by filtering out tenants who won’t meet your requirements.

 4. Use Property Management Software to Screen Tenants

 Screening tenants is just one part of managing your rental property.
 Landlords also need to market their property to find applicants, sign and manage leases, accept online payments, manage property maintenance requests, and more.
 Good property management software, like Avail, will allow you to do all of this for one low monthly payment.
 You can get started with one unit for free.

 How to Screen Tenants Frequently Asked Questions (FAQs)

 Hopefully this article has answered your questions about how to screen tenants for rental property.
 If you still have questions, below are some of our most frequently asked questions regarding screening tenants.
-And if you additional questions, be sure to visit our Fit Small Business forum and post your question there.

 1. How Does a Landlord Pick a Tenant?

 Most landlords pick a tenant by reviewing previous rental history, how they cared for their previous property, verifying the tenant’s employment, and performing credit and criminal background checks.
 Once a landlord compiles all the background information, they will make a decision based on those facts and if a prospect can afford the property.

 2. What Are Illegal Questions to Ask Potential Tenants?